 Are you looking for a farm toy for a gift?
 This list is for you!
-From toy tractors to toy barns, farm toys are open-ended toys that kids can play with for years.
+Farm themed toys like toy tractors, toy barns, horse stables, farm animals and farm-theme legos, are open-ended toys that kids can play with for years.
+Here are the best farm toys and farm books.

 Farm toys begin to mold future-farmers ideas for the future.